rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

     bgpupdate -f test.bgp -a 65001 -n 10.0.0.1 -N 1000 -m 20001 -M 1000 -p fc66:1::/48 -P 50000 --append
     bgpupdate -f test.bgp -a 65001 -n 10.0.0.1 -N 1000 -m 2 -p fc66:2::/48 -P 50000 --append --end-of-rib

-Per default the file is replaced but the option `--append` allows to append to an existing file.
+Per default, the file is replaced but the option `--append` allows it to append to an existing file.
-The last update to an file should include the option `--end-of-rib` (optional).
+The last update to a file should include the option `--end-of-rib` (optional).

 The option `--streams <file>` (`-s`) automatically generates corresponding traffic streams for all prefixes.
-Per default this file is replaced but the option `--stream-append` allows to append to an existing file.
+Per default, this file is replaced but the option `--stream-append` allows appending to an existing file.

 .. code-block:: none